chingQAQ/vite-form-ssg/README.md

 This is the repo to show how use server-side-generator create vue 3 web app with vite, it's effective for SEO.

-run `yarn dev` to preview,
+Run `yarn dev` to preview,

-and `yarn build` you can seen app was builded to example folder, and that is server-side generated result.
+And `yarn build` you can seen app was builded to example folder, and that is server-side generated result.
 It friendly and kindly SEO.